Middle Tennessee is clawing its way out of devastation from recent flooding. It sits right in Ida's crosshairs – KION546

 That includes Hickman, Houston and Dickson counties, which were also hammered with high water last week.
 Like McEwen, Centerville also saw more than 17 inches of rain in one day, and an area outside the city of Dickson registered almost 14 inches.

-Residents described fast-rising waters that left them no time to collect themselves or their belongings.
-Casey Hipshire likened it to “a tidal wave that just came over the road and into my yard.”
+“My house fell off the foundation while were still in it, so we had to break the window in the kitchen and crawl out of it and get up on the roof as fast as we could,” Casey Hipshire said, explaining that she, her husband and her 8-year-old son had to escape chest-high water that rushed into their McEwen home.

-She, her husband and her 8-year-old son escaped the chest-high water rushing into their McEwen home, leaving them with “a lot of heartache,” she said.
+Ida has left similar destruction in Louisiana and Mississippi, washing out roads and leaving more than 1 million people without power.
+Officials say some in Louisiana, which Ida hit the hardest, may not have electricity for a month.

-“My house fell off the foundation while were still in it, so we had to break the window in the kitchen and crawl out of it and get up on the roof as fast as we could,” Hipshire said.
+Compounding matters for those residents and others are temperatures expected to soar as high as 103 degrees — a stifling temperature with air conditioning, let alone without it.

 The-CNN-Wire